Who can enter the Broadcom® MASTERS®?

 - Nominee: The nomination is a great honor, as it designates the project as among the top 10% of middle school science fair projects in the US.

-- Semifinalist: Award ribbon, Science News family subscription, Broadcom MASTERS backpack, decal, and one year of Wolfram Mathematica+ software.
+- Semifinalist: Award ribbon, Science News family subscription, Broadcom MASTERS backpack, decal, one year of Wolfram Mathematica+ software, and leather-bound Invention Journal and copy of Howtoons graphic novel, courtney of The Lemelson Foundation.

 - Finalist: $500, an all expenses paid trip to Washington, DC for finalist and a parent or guardian and the opportunity to win more awards: